iamsahebgiri/iamsahebgiri/data/cp/graph/bellman_ford.md

 The worst case of this algorithm is equal to the $O(n m)$ of the Bellman-Ford, but in practice it works much faster and some [people claim that it works even in $O(m)$ on average](https://en.wikipedia.org/wiki/Shortest_Path_Faster_Algorithm#Average-case_performance).
 However be careful, because this algorithm is deterministic and it is easy to create counterexamples that make the algorithm run in $O(n m)$.

 There are some care to be taken in the implementation, such as the fact that the algorithm continues forever if there is a negative cycle.
-To avoid this, it is possible to create a counter that stores how many times a vertex has been relaxed and stop the algorithm as soon as some vertex got relaxed for the $n$-th time.
+To avoid this, it is possible to create a counter that stores how many times a vertex has been relaxed and stop the algorithm as soon as some vertex got relaxed for the $n_{th}$ time.
 Note, also there is no reason to put a vertex in the queue if it is already in.

 ```cpp spfa